qodesmith/create-new-app/README.md

 SCSS is included and get's compiled down to CSS.
 But that's half the magic.
 [Postcss](https://github.com/postcss/postcss) is [autoprefixing](https://github.com/postcss/autoprefixer) our styles and smartly grouping [media queries](https://github.com/hail2u/node-css-mqpacker) together.

-#### PurifyCSS
+#### Purgecss

-Automatically [removes unused CSS](https://github.com/webpack-contrib/purifycss-webpack)!
-It's not an [exact](https://goo.gl/nznWhV) science, but hey, it's something.
-And it's only triggered when you run a build for production, so you can still hack away in Chrome's console and have access to all your styles.
+Automatically [removes unused CSS](https://github.com/FullHuman/purgecss-webpack-plugin)!
+It's only triggered when you run a build for production, so you can still hack away in Chrome's console and have access to all your styles.

 #### UglifyJsPlugin